-Joe was a reporter for the Los Angeles Times, The Wall Street Journal, and the Baltimore Sun.
+Joe was a reporter for the Los Angeles Times, the Wall Street Journal, and the Baltimore Sun.
 He is co-author of California Crackup: How Reform Broke the Golden State and How We Can Fix It and author of The People’s Machine: Arnold Schwarzenegger and the Rise of Blockbuster Democracy.
 He is co-president of the Global Forum on Modern Direct Democracy.

-Jackie ManskyAssociate Editor
+Jackie ManskySenior Editor

-Arianna LeeProgramming & Operations Assistant
+Arianna LeeProgramming & Operations Coordinator

 Arianna graduated from UCLA with a BA in Art History.
 She received an Arts for LA ACTIVATE Fellowship in Cultural Policy in 2018 as well as a Gilman International Scholarship to study abroad in London.